mareksro/ProjektLabor/README.md

 ### Algoritma pseidokods<br>

     START
-      // User Login or Registration
+      // User Ienakt or Registreties
       INPUT username, password
       IF user_has_account(username, password) THEN
         LOGIN